tanishksh/Tic-Tac-Toe/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Build within a hour ....just to recall the concepts of hooks and props
 ## Available Scripts

 In the project directory, you can run: